 The 10 Best Men's Running Shoes

 This wiki has been updated 43 times since it was first published in May of 2015.
 Without a decent pair of running shoes, there's a good chance that fatigue or injury will cut your marathon short well before the finish line.
 Keep yourself safe, comfortable, and in proper form with one of the selections ranked on our comprehensive list.
 And remember, even the best models ought to be replaced every 300 to 500 miles, so be sure to come back when it's time for an upgrade.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes